Click on name to return to top

 Annette is a senior business leader with experience in all functional areas of human resources across regional to multi-national companies within both public and private sector organizations.
 She has worked in multiple countries outside of Canada including the US, Australia and India.

-Annette’s HR expertise falls within strategic HR, talent development and employee engagement.
-She is focused on integrating operational requirements of organizations into strategy and transparent execution.
+Annette's HR expertise falls within the areas of strategic HR, talent development and employee engagement.
+She is focused on integrating business strategy with operational requirements and capability and ensuringtransparent execution.

-Annette is focused on continuous learning both through informal, situational approaches and through formal training.
-She holds a Bachelor of Public Administration from Carleton University in Ottawa, a Master of Business Administration from McMaster University and a Master of Laws from Osgoode Law School.
+Annette a Bachelor of Public Administration from Carleton University, a Master of Business Administration from McMaster University and a Master of Laws from Osgoode Law School.
 She is also a Group Benefits Associate through the CEBS Program from Dalhousie University.
 She is fluent in English and Dutch and has basic working knowledge of French and German.

 Louise Taylor Green has been practicing HR for over twenty years.
 Before joining HRPA, she served as the Senior Vice President & Chief Human Resources Officer for Economical Insurance, one of Canada's leading property and casualty carriers.
 Previously, Louise was the Executive Director of the National Nursing Assessment Service.
 Prior to that, Louise was Executive Vice President Corporate Affairs & Strategy and CHRO for Hamilton Health Sciences, Canada's second-largest academic teaching hospital system.
 Before moving into healthcare, Louise spent over six years in cooperative financial services as the Vice-President of Retail Banking and Chief Human Resources Officer at FirstOntario Credit Union.
 Early in her career, Louise spent 11 years with Canada 3000 Airlines in progressively more responsible positions in Canada and the U.S.